Senior Life Solutions

 Providing Exceptional Behavioral Health Solutions to SeniorsProviding Mental Healthcare to Seniors

 Kearney County Health Services’ Senior Life Solutions program is an intensive outpatient group counseling program.
 The program is designed to meet the needs of seniors and older adults.
 There are unique needs of aging, including depression and anxiety, can be challenging.
 Senior Life Solutions and KCHS are here to help.
+If you have any questions about Senior Life Solutions call us at 308-832-3400 OPTION 4.

 Senior Life Solutions staff includes: